.32 ACP: History

-John Browning engineered a number of modern semi-automatic pistol mechanisms and cartridges.
+John Browning engineered several modern semi-automatic pistol mechanisms and cartridges.
 As his first pistol cartridge, the .32 ACP needed a straight wall for reliable blowback operation as well as a small rim for reliable feeding from a box magazine.
 The cartridge headspaces on the rim.
 The cartridge was a success and was adopted by dozens of countries and many governmental agencies.

-When the .32 ACP cartridge was introduced, it was immediately popular and was available in several blowback automatic pistols of the day, including the Colt Model 1903 Pocket Hammerless, the Savage Model 1907 automatic pistol, the Ruby pistol and the Browning Model 1910 automatic pistol.
-Gun popularity rose after firearms expert Geoffrey Boothroyd, of the UK, informed author Ian Fleming, his countryman, that James Bond's sidearm should be a Walther PPK chambered in .32 ACP.
-A significant factor in recommending this round was its availability throughout the world in the 1950s.
+When the .32 ACP cartridge was introduced, it was immediately popular and was adopted by several blowback automatic pistols, including the Colt Model 1903 Pocket Hammerless, the Savage Model 1907 automatic pistol, the Ruby pistol and the Browning Model 1910 automatic pistol.
 Between 1899 and 1909, Fabrique Nationale produced 500,000 guns chambered for .32 ACP.

+Its popularity rose further after firearms expert Geoffrey Boothroyd convinced author Ian Fleming that James Bond's sidearm should be a Walther PPK chambered in .32 ACP.
+A significant factor in Boothroyd recommending this round was its wide availability throughout the world in the 1950s.

-Heckler & Koch produced the HK 4, their first handgun, in 1967.
+The first handgun by Heckler & Koch, the HK 4, was made available in .32 ACP from 1967.
 12,000 HK 4 pistols were produced in .32 ACP for the German police and other government agencies.
 Several long guns have been chambered in .32 ACP, from the Tirmax and Dreyse carbines to the AR-15-style Armi Jager AP-74.

-Modern so called "pocket pistols" are commonly chambered in .32 ACP such as the KelTec P32.
+Modern so-called "pocket pistols" are commonly chambered in .32 ACP such as the KelTec P32.